 If you want to ensure you never miss a good deal, sign up for our newsletter below.

 We promise to send you the best UK promotions.

 Does the Emma mattress come with a trial period?

 The Emma Original comes standard with a 200-night risk-free trial period, which begins with delivery. 🚚

 Emma used to offer a 100-night trial, but the UK's trial period has since been extended.

 This is great as it gives you even more time to try out the mattress in the comfort of your own home.

-Of course, if you wake up with back pains or can't sleep well even after 6 weeks, then the mattress might just not be right for you.
+If you wake up with back pains or can't sleep well even after 6 weeks, the mattress might not be suitable for you.

 Emma mattress returns